open-life-science/open-seeds-self-organised/week-01/week-01-group-learning.md

 [HOST] (10 min) [⏰ 60]

-Organisers should add details for the next steps in the Week 1 learning plan.
+Organisers should add details for the next steps in the Week 1 training plan.

 ### Feedback about this call that organisers can take into account for the next calls: